Gregofi/camel/README.md

 println("", max([1, 2, 5, 3, 1]));
 ```

-The language has C-like syntax but supports advanced constructs such as objects, inheritance, exceptions, lists, strings and so on.
+The language has C-like syntax but supports advanced constructs such as objects, lists, strings and so on.
 It basically aims to be a more C-like Python with better scoping rules.

+Followinhg features will hopefully be implemented:
+- Algebraic data types -> Pattern matching with enums
+- Fully interpolated strings
+- Explicit types
+- Some other way of managing errors without the use of exceptions (use adt?)
+- Closures
+- Dictionaries
+- Sets

+Following features are considered
+- Exceptions - Honestly, I just don't like them for error handling.
+IMO much better way is the Rust way.
+- Inheritance - I feel like inheritance often makes classes unecessary complex.
+Use composition instead.
+- Operator overloading - Honestly, this goes either way.
+It certainly compacts code and sometimes improves
+                         readibility.
+But coming from scala, it can be abused.

+### Standard library

+Language itself should also contain standard library.
+This is however far future.
+Many of the language specific things will probably be implemented straight in C
+(such as string operations).

 ## Camel Compiler